 - 4) A person who has an absolute advantage in the production of all goods will - A) also have a comparative advantage in the production of all goods. - B) not be able to gain from specialization and trade. - C) produce all goods at the lowest opportunity cost. - D) not have a comparative advantage in the production of any goods. - E) have a comparative advantage in the production of only some goods and not others.

-Use the information below to answer the following questions.
+Diff: 2 Type: MC Topic: Gains from Trade Use the information below to answer the following questions.

 Fact 2.4.1